 Continuous variables were compared between the groups using unpaired t-tests for normally distributed data and the Mann-Whitney U test for non-normally distributed data.
 Categorical variables were compared using the Chi square test with Yate’s correction for continuity.

 Standardised risk adjusted excess survival rates (Ws) were calculated for patients treated before and after MTC designation.
-Ws is a standardised version of the W statistic which is calculated as ([observed survivors – expected survivors]/[total patients]) x 100.32 Expected survival was determined using the sum of survival probability predicted by the risk-adjusted model used in TARN.333435
+Ws is a standardised version of the W statistic which is calculated as ([observed survivors – expected survivors]/[total patients]) x 100.32 Expected survival was determined using the sum of survival probability predicted by the risk-adjusted model used in TARN.
+The covariates used within this model are age, sex, Injury Severity Score (ISS), GCS, and Charlson Comorbidity Index (CCI)33, which is a weighted comorbidity score that is commonly used in observational studies34.
+35

 Hospital length of stay and critical care length of stay were calculated following exclusion of deceased patients to avoid inappropriate downward bias of these outcome measures.
 The threshold for statistical significance was set at p < 0.05.